A B\"uchi-Elgot-Trakhtenbrot theorem for automata with MSO graph storage: Preliminaries

 \item moveup-phase:

 $(q_2,e,\moveup(\gamma),q_3)$

 $(q_3,a,\moveup(\sigma(a)),q_3)$

 $(q_3,a,\pop(\sigma(a)),q_4)$ \end{itemize} The automaton first reads $w$ from the input and pushes its $\sigma$-image symbol by symbol on the stack.
 Second, it nondeterministically decides to move down the stack and read $w^\mathrm{R}$ from the input, until it arrives at the bottom symbol~$\gamma$.
 Third, it uses the $e$-transition to move one cell up, and then moves up the stack reading~$w$.
 Finally, it nondeterministically decides that it is at the top of the stack, and pops the top symbol while reading it.
-Note that, in the last transition, the $\pop$-instruction could be replaced by $\movedown(\sigma(a))$.

 \end{example}

 \begin{example}\rm The \emph{trivial storage type} (modulo isomorphism) is the storage type $\Triv=(C,c_\init,\Theta,m)$ such that $C=\{c\}$, $c_\init=c$, and $\Theta=\{\theta\}$ with $m(\theta)=\{(c,c)\}$.
 It should be clear that a $\Triv$-automaton can be viewed as a finite-state automaton that is also allowed to have \mbox{$e$-transitions}, and hence, as is well known, $\Triv$-REC is the class of regular languages.